dframe19/NeuroFlow_Take_Home_Project/README.md

 For both questions I used PostgreSQL syntax.

-For Question 1, I used DBeaver to connect to PostGres and loaded in the dataset.
+For Question 1, I used DBeaver to connect to Postgres and loaded in the dataset.